Manage your M365 storage

 OneDrive OneDrive storage management

-First review your storage consumption in OneDrive.
+Review your storage consumption in OneDrive

 - Review your storage usage in the left menu.
 You may have to scroll to the bottom of the menu to see it.